75 Healthy Pantry Recipes

 - Greek yogurt dip.
 Substitute key lime with any type of citrus.

 - Hummus.
-Great with white beans, and customizable with your favorite herbs, citrus and spices.
+Customizable with your favorite beans, herbs, citrus and spices.

 - Roasted nuts.
 Use any mix of nuts and customize with your favorite herbs and spices.